Sleeping Beauty (1959 film): Art direction

 The Unicorn Tapestries are credited for providing a starting point in the film's artistic direction.

-To distinguish Sleeping Beauty from his previous features, Walt Disney decided to take a different approach to the film's visual design.
-After one of the story meetings, he told Eric Larson that he needed a "moving illustration", and did not care how long it would take.
-By December 1952, Kay Nielsen was the first to create styling sketches for the film, which suggested an ethereal design with soft colors.
-The film's production designer Ken Anderson was impressed with the artwork, but felt that Nielsen's pastel paintings would be difficult to translate into animation.
-Disney tasked John Hench to help interpret Nielsen's artwork with opaque cel paint, but Nielsen left the studio by April 1953.
-The film's style developed after Hench's visit to the Cloisters, where he saw the Unicorn Tapestries series.
-Hench brought reproductions of the tapestries back to the studio, and made sketches inspired by the museum visit, suggesting them as a visual template for the film's design.
+To distinguish Sleeping Beauty from his previous features, Walt Disney decided to discard their established soft and rounded design in favor of a more stylized approach.
+Ken Anderson and Don DaGradi were appointed production designers for the film.
+By December 1952, Kay Nielsen had created the first styling sketches for the film, which suggested an ethereal look with soft colors.
+While impressed with the artwork, Anderson felt that Nielsen's pastels would be difficult to translate into animation, so Disney asked John Hench to rework Nielsen's paintings with opaque cel paints.
+By April 1953, Nielsen had left the studio, and his design was rejected.
+The film's final style was developed after Hench's visit to the Cloisters, where he saw the Unicorn Tapestries series; he brought reproductions of the tapestries back to the studio and made sketches inspired by the museum visit, suggesting them as a visual template for the film's design.
 Disney approved the idea, and background artist Eyvind Earle made trial paintings based on Hench's sketches.
-Wanting Sleeping Beauty to have a unified look from beginning to end, Disney made Earle both the film's color stylist and its artistic director, giving him unprecedented control of the film's visual appearance.
-Sleeping Beauty was the first film of the studio in which background paintings defined its art direction.
+Wanting Sleeping Beauty to have a unified look from start to finish, Disney made Earle both the film's color stylist and artistic director, giving him unprecedented control of its appearance, and leaving Anderson and Don DaGradi as only nominal production designers.

 I wanted stylized, simplified Gothic.
 Straight, tall, perpendicular lines like Gothic cathedrals ...
 I used one-point perspective.
 I rearranged the bushes and trees in geometrical patterns.
 I made a medieval tapestry out of the surface wherever possible.
 All my foregrounds were tapestry designs of decorative weeds and flowers and grasses.
 And since it is obvious that the Gothic style and detail evolved from the Arabic influence acquired during the Crusades, I found it perfectly permissible to use all the wonderful patterns and details found in Persian miniatures.
 And since Persian miniatures had a lot in common with Chinese and Japanese art, I felt it was OK for me to inject quite a bit of Japanese art, especially in the close-up of leaves and overhanging branches.